Rocket (Rock Island trains)

-The Chicago, Rock Island and Pacific Railroad Rockets were lightweight, streamlined diesel-electric passenger trains built by the Budd Company.
+The Chicago, Rock Island and Pacific Railroad Rockets were lightweight, streamlined locomotive-hauled passenger trains built by the Budd Company.
 These six trains were the first streamlined equipment purchased by the Rock Island, as well as being its first diesel-powered passenger trains.
 Four of the trains consisted of three cars each, the other two each had four cars.

 Train design

 The stainless steel trains were each powered by an Electro-Motive Corporation model TA locomotive.
 Unlike many other early streamlined trains, the locomotives were not permanently attached to the trains.

 The trains were articulated except for the observation cars.
 Later, as the railroad streamlined more trains on more routes, the list of "Rocket" trains grew.

 List of trains

 The six trains as originally assigned were: